Construction Oversight on Complex Residential Projects

 Feasibility Report (3-4 weeks from site visit to delivery): The CM walks the site, researches the regulatory requirements, evaluates the geotechnical conditions, analyzes the permitting pathway, assesses utility access, identifies environmental considerations, develops a rough order of magnitude (ROM) cost estimate from current market data, flags long-lead procurement items, creates a preliminary risk register, and delivers a go/no-go recommendation.
 For a detailed look at the feasibility analysis process and what it includes, see our comprehensive guide.

-Progressive Budget Development: As design progresses, the budget evolves with it - not in a vacuum, but in active dialogue between the CM and the architect.
+Progressive Budget Development: As design progresses, the budget evolves with it in active dialogue between the CM and the architect.
 At feasibility, the ROM estimate carries a range of plus or minus 20%.
 By schematic design, the range narrows to plus or minus 15%.
 By design development, the range narrows to plus or minus 10%.
-At construction documents, the GMP is established - a contractual commitment with contingency defined and priced.
+At construction documents, the GMP is established as a contractual commitment with contingency defined and priced.
 For a detailed explanation of how the budget develops from feasibility through GMP, see our budget development guide.

 A structural connection detail that's difficult to build as drawn costs nothing to revise at the design development stage.
-The same issue discovered during steel erection costs $20,000-$100,000 in field modifications, schedule delays, and change order processing.
+The same issue discovered during steel erection can cost tens of thousands of dollars in field modifications, schedule delays, and change order processing.
 Multiply this by the dozens of coordination issues that exist in every complex set of residential construction documents, and the value of pre-construction constructability review becomes clear.

 The Timing Difference

 Most owners hear "open book" and assume it means they'll see invoices.
-On a cost-plus project, that's exactly what it means - and it's the minimum.
-True cost transparency is substantially more than invoice visibility, and the difference between models determines whether the owner actually understands their project's financial position or is simply receiving data they can't meaningfully interpret.
+On a cost-plus project, that's exactly what it means, and it's the minimum.
+True cost transparency is substantially more than invoice visibility.
+The difference between models determines whether the owner actually understands their project's financial position or is simply receiving data they can't meaningfully interpret.

 Under Cost-Plus with an Owner's Rep Reviewing Invoices